smarr/ReBench/docs/config.md

             - Bench1
             - Bench2

-# a set of binaries used for the benchmark execution
+# a set of executables use for the benchmark execution
-virtual_machines:
+executors:
     MyBin1:
         path: bin
-        binary: test-vm1.py %(cores)s
-        cores: [1]
-    MyBin2:
-        path: bin
-        binary: test-vm2.py
+        executable: test-vm2.py

 # combining benchmark suites and executions
 experiments: